 - Drying clothes outdoors on cold days, or in a room with the window open to allow the humid air to escape.
 A full load of washing can dry out and release 2 litres of water vapour into the air.

-The above solutions come with varying levels of difficulty – using extractor fans and drying clothes outdoors are the easiest to introduce, but MVHR and replacing windows and doors will be expensive, and insulation may not be possible externally if the home’s in a conservation area, or possibly internally if the room is highly decorated (eg, it has coving).
+The above solutions come with varying levels of difficulty – using extractor fans and drying clothes outdoors are the easiest to introduce, but MVHR and replacing windows and doors will be more expensive but offer additional comfort and health benefits.
+Similarly, insulation may not be possible externally if the home’s in a conservation area, or possibly internally if the room is highly decorated (eg, it has coving).